Legal research, opinions, submissions, articles, publications, conference papers.

 2016 Grierson, E.M.
 (Gresson) & Gresson, N.L.
 Evidence Seen and Unseen: A Question of Balance.
 Paper at Compliance, Creativity and Culture: Balancing regulatory demands and educational values, 25th Annual Conference, ANZELA Australia & NZ Education Law Association, Auckland, NZ, 28-30 Sept.

-2018 Invited paper on Restorative Justice and Therapeutic Jurisprudence, peer reviewed, for international law journal USA.
-Publication details to come.
+2018 INVITED CONFERENCE PAPER on Restorative Justice and Therapeutic Jurisprudence, peer reviewed, for international law journal USA.

 This paper critically considers the aims of restorative justice by focussing on factors of definition, perception, research and evaluation.
 It reviews examples of restorative justice programmes and processes, to highlight the shift of emphasis from adversarial models of justice to responsibility and reparation.
 Restorative justice programmes have the capacity to work towards the enhancement of self-responsibility, reparation, restitution and reconciliation.

-2013 Published Paper.
+2013 PUBLISHED REFEREED PAPER.
 From Colonies to TEQSA: Vortices and Thermals of Legislative Change.
-Refereed paper, Safe, Successful and Sustainable Education – Is the Law a sword or a Shield, 22nd Annual Conference ANZELA Australia and New Zealand Education Law Association, Hobart, Tasmania, 2-4 October.
+At Safe, Successful and Sustainable Education – Is the Law a sword or a Shield, 22nd Annual Conference ANZELA Australia and New Zealand Education Law Association, Hobart, Tasmania, 2-4 October.

 This paper situates the reach of Commonwealth powers into fields of State governance in Australia with focus on universities as legal entities.
 The underpinning legal regime is Constitutional Law.
 Particular attention is given to the changing ambit of the corporations power with the 2011 enactment of the Tertiary Education Quality and Standards Agency Act (TEQSA), establishing an Australia-wide, standards-based, regulatory framework for national consistency in higher education.
 Is the legal regime impinging on academic rights as corporate citizens?